top of page

 Types of Watercolor Brushes

-The round brush is the true workhorse of watercolor.
+The quill round brush is one of the two workhorses of watercolor.
 It can create fine lines with the tip, broad strokes with pressure, and smooth washes when fully loaded with water.
 A good round brush alone can handle most painting needs.
+Look for one that feels comfortable in the hand, and can hold more water than an acrylics brush - like these.

 Flat brushes are useful for straight edges, architectural elements, bold washes, and lifting color from the paper.
 They offer more control over shape and direction than round brushes.